mcdeoliveira/pyctrl/doc/tutorial.rst

     > timers

-which shows the presence of the *source* :py:data:`clock` and the *signal* :py:data:`clock`.
+which shows the presence of the *source* :py:data:`clock` and the *signal* :py:data:`clock` but no other *source*, *filter*, *sink*, or *timer* added after the controller's creation.

 ------
 Timers
 ------

 As you have learned so far, all *sources*, *filters*, and *sinks* are continually processed in a loop.
 In the above example you have equipped the controller with a :py:class:`ctrl.block.timer.TimerClock`, either explicitly, as in :ref:`Hello World!`, or implicitly, by loading :py:class:`ctrl.timer.Controller`.
-Note that the controller itself has no notion of time and that events happen periodically simply because of the presence of a :py:class:`ctrl.block.timer.TimerClock`, which will stop processing until the set period has elapsed.
-In fact, the base class :py:class:`ctrl.timer.Controller` is also equipped with a clock *source* except that this clock that does not attempt to interrupt processing, but simply writes the current time into the *signal* :py:data:`clock` every time the controller loop is restarted.
+Note that the controller itself has no notion of time and that events happen periodically simply because of the presence of a :py:class:`ctrl.block.clock.TimerClock`, which will stop processing until the set period has elapsed.
+In fact, the base class :py:class:`ctrl.timer.Controller` is also equipped with a clock *source* except that this clock does not attempt to interrupt processing, but simply writes the current time into the *signal* :py:data:`clock` every time the controller loop is restarted.
 A controller with such clock runs as fast as possible.

 For example, the code::

-    # import python's standard time module
+    # import Python's standard time module
     import time

     # import Controller and other blocks from modules